Adhesive Backing for Gaskets and Pads

 Silicone pressure sensitive adhesives are typically specified for their wide operating temperatures; silicone adhesives will remain functional from -80°F to 450°F and handle excursions beyond this range.
 Silicone adhesives are generally more expensive than acrylics, the shelf life tends to be shorter and they have lower adhesion levels, but are well suited for low surface energy materials.
 Because of these reasons, silicone pressure sensitive adhesives are mostly specified for their temperature properties.

-Since silicone rubber products are often specified for their high /custom-gasket-manufacturing/ and low /custom-gasket-manufacturing/ adhesion properties, silicone adhesive is recommended when a gasket will experience extreme temperatures.
+Since silicone rubber products are often specified for their high temp and low temp adhesion properties, silicone adhesive is recommended when a gasket will experience extreme temperatures.
 Stockwell Elastomerics regularly laminates silicone based pressure sensitive adhesive onto solid silicone rubber, silicone sponge gaskets, and silicone foam pads.

 Stockwell Elastomerics’ silicone adhesive backings have a film supported construction.
 Unsupported silicone adhesives can lose too much shelf life when applied to many silicone substrates, due to the cross-linking of the free silicones in the adhesive and the cured silicone substrate.
 The film support provides a barrier and experience indicates that it extends the shelf life.
 For extreme temperature requirements, DP-1001 has a high temperature polyimide film support and should be evaluated.